vasilakisfil/rfcs/text/0000-tracked-properties.md

 The tradeoff is that updates require re-evaluating the component tree to figure out how the DOM needs to be mutated.
 Essentially, that means doing a full render pass on a component and all of its children every time a property changes.

-While constructing virtual DOM is fast and applying diff updates can be optimized, it's far from instanteous, particularly as the size of your application grows.
+While constructing virtual DOM is fast and applying diff updates can be optimized, it's far from instantaneous, particularly as the size of your application grows.
 As your virtual DOM-based app grows, you will have to do more work to make sure it stays performant.

 Tracked properties intend to take a hybrid approach to strike a balance between simplicity in the programming model and performance.